greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/problem-validation-and-methods_1_1.md

 ---
-title: "Problem validation and methods"
+title: Problem validation and methods
-description: "How to conduct problem validation research at GitLab"
+description: How to conduct problem validation research at GitLab
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/problem-validation-and-methods_1_1/
+linkTitle: Problem validation and methods
+type: docs
 ---

 At GitLab, we practice both Problem Validation research and [Solution Validation](/handbook/product/ux/ux-research/solution-validation-and-methods/) research, depending on the questions we need answers to and where we are in the design process.
 The end result of these methods is a high degree of confidence which results in a better overall user experience.
 Generating solutions, developing the product experience, and launching to the market is much more effective when we start with a deep understanding of our customer problems.
 We leverage [Opportunity Canvases](/handbook/product/product-processes/#opportunity-canvas) to track quick iterations on levels of confidence, hypotheses, and lessons learned as our learning about the problem evolves.